(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 The delightful Buster Bunny and Babs Bunny ("No relation!"), Plucky Duck, Hampton and all their friends in a hilarious take off of It's a Wonderful Life (down to a black and white cartoon "film clip" of a scene from the movie!).
 Favorite line: a dazed Buster complains, "I feel like I'm in a bad episode of Quantum Leap."
 The true identity of "Harvey" is the perfect capper.

 The Discovery Channel used to show this every year and then quit; let's hope someone turns it back up soon.
-The history of Christmas from a British perspective, with interviews of servants who worked the mansions during the holidays, children who were evacuated during the second World War, people who still follow the old Christmas customs of wassailing the fruit trees and carrying "Old Hob," and a female Santa Claus.
+The history of Christmas from a British perspective, with interviews of servants who worked the nobility's mansions during the holidays, children who were evacuated during the second World War, people who still follow the old Christmas customs of wassailing the fruit trees and carrying "Old Hob," and a female Santa Claus.
 Fascinating stuff.

 The Waltons: "The Best Christmas"